-- 7.9 Prior to the commencement of the refurbishment programme, each of the 12 public convenience sites will be subject to an Equalities Impact Assessment.
+- 7.1 Prior to the commencement of the refurbishment programme, each of the public convenience sites will be subject to an Equalities Impact Assessment.
 This will include an inspection of all accessible facilities to ensure that accessibility is maintained or improved throughout each site.
-The profile of users, as noted in section 4.3 above, will be used to inform this assessment, as well other issues like the location of the toilets and proximity to other amenities. - 7.10 Contactless payment systems, in combination with coin entry in the busier locations will make it easier for all user groups to access the toilets. - 7.11 Methods of advertising the new charges (for example via the VisitBrighton website) will be considered to increase awareness of the new fees.
+The profile of users will be used to inform this assessment, as well other issues like the location of the toilets and proximity to other amenities.
+Accessible toilets will remain free of charge with use of a radar key.
+We will be working with social care, health and community services who support people with disabilities and those with health conditions who may need frequent access to toilet facilities to ensure that radar keys are available to those who need them. - 7.2 The introduction of charges for public was subject to an Equalities Impact Assessment as part of the budget setting process. - 7.3 Contactless payment systems, in combination with coin entry in the busier locations will make it easier for all user groups to access the toilets. - 7.4 Methods of advertising the new charges (for example via the VisitBrighton website) will be considered to increase awareness of the new fees.